Code-Institute-Submissions/florencemezino-basic-vits_AprResub/testing/testing.md

     - User can update quantity of the product before to add to cart

 3. Easily view the total of my purchase/personalized plan so that I can manage my vitamins and supplements budget.
-    - Every time the user add pa product to cart, user can see a notification in the top rioght corner of the screen
+    - Every time the user add a product to cart, user can see a notification in the top right corner of the screen

 * Register and have an account:
 4. Easily register for an account so that I can have benefits such as discount on products.